The UNESCO World Heritage-listed Great Barrier Reef stretches like a kaleidoscopic ribbon down the coast of Queensland.

 Around 2,300 kilometres in length and made up of some 3,000 individual reefs, it begins in the Torres Strait and ends at sublime Lady Elliott Island off the coast at Bundaberg.
 That’s a lot of coral; so much so, that the reef is famously visible from space.
 It also acts as a high-profile litmus test of the effects of global warming and debate continues about how best to shore up the health of what is a vast but fragile natural wonder.

 There are endless opportunities to take a figurative stroll in this octopus’ gardens.
 Cairns is the obvious spot to base yourself, and the city offers an array of ways to explore the reef — some of which don’t even involve getting wet.
 Every visitor can take simple steps along the way to minimise their impact on the coral.
 Book your tours and activities with an eco-accredited operator and leave nothing behind in the ocean but wake.
 Choose your sunscreen carefully, as many contain ingredients that are toxic for the reef.
 Wear sun protective clothing to reduce sunscreen use where possible, and choose a sunscreen that shields you with natural minerals rather than harmful chemicals.

-Here are ten great ways to explore the Great Barrier Reef from Cairns.
+Here are ten great ways to see the Great Barrier Reef from Cairns.
 If you need more inspiration, check out these amazing Great Barrier Reef trips.

-1. Snorkel the outer reef from a permanent platform
+1. Snorkel and dive the outer reef from a permanent pontoon

 2. Supercharge your reef time on board a superyacht